Getting Your Financial Ducks In A Row Rotating Header Image

 IRA Distribution Pro-Rata Rule

-rata-tree-by-grahamanddairneContinuing the discussion of IRA distributions, it is important to understand the Pro-Rata rule – which comes into play when you have both deductible and after-tax contributions in your Traditional IRA account.
+It is important to understand the Pro-Rata rule for IRAs – which comes into play when you have both deductible and after-tax contributions in your Traditional IRA account.
 As you take distributions from the account, each distribution is treated as partly taxable and partly non-taxable, in proportion of the after-tax contributions related to the overall account balance.

 So How Does The Pro-Rata Rule Work?